 - Great Seal State Park is the closest to the Tecumseh drama and has excellent hiking trails with a variety of terrain.

 - Scioto Trail State Park and Forest is the closest to Wren Eagle Retreat and offers mile upon mile of hiking trails and mountain bike trails, including the Scioto Trail Section of the Buckeye and North Country Trails, and two small fishing lakes.
-You can bring your mountain bike and ride certain trails in Scioto Trail State Park.
-Ross Lake is an excellent place to fish, as is the Scioto River.
+NOTE: You will need a fishing license and must provide your own mountain bikes.

 - Arcade and indoor games: Triple Crown Family Fun Center: 1 Nancy Wilson Way (behind the Hampton Inn), Chillicothe, OH 740-775-2564